hardwario/website/content/projects/im-ok-button.en.md

 handbook: Make an IoT button to send mom a message to her mobile
 date: 2019-09-26T18:35:32.430Z
 description: >-
-  How to make a smart button out of the BigClown Starter Kit.
+  How to make a smart button out of the HARDWARIO Starter Kit.
 It will send a message to your mom that you have just arrived home, safe and sound.
 meta_title: Make an IoT button to send mom a message to her mobile
 meta_description: >-
-  How to make a smart button out of the BigClown Starter Kit.
+  How to make a smart button out of the HARDWARIO Starter Kit.
 It will send a message to your mom that you have just arrived home, safe and sound.
 modules: ["core","button","mini_battery","usb_dongle"]
 image_preview: >-